gabrielcoder247/gabrielcoder247.github.io/README.md

 # MYPORTFOLIO MOBILE VERSION

 `This project is the second milestone in myportfolio website mobile version.
-Here i had to  create a new branch called "milestone-2", then continued create myporfolio mobile version.
+Here i had to  create a new branch called "milestone-2", then continued building myporfolio mobile version.
 The goal was to combine all the tools and best practices I just learned into a repo: Github Workflows, Linters, Flexbox, Grid system, Documenting my repo professionally With a perfect README.`

 ![screenshot](images/screen-30.png)